Italian brainrot: Reception

-The likenesses of some Italian brainrot characters have been used to sell toys and non-fungible tokens, as well as being the centerpiece of the popular Roblox game Steal a Brainrot.
-Italian brainrot also inspired a variety of volatile meme coins, such as "Italianrot", which was launched in March 2025.
 Italian brainrot gained notoriety in many regions such as the United States, South Korea, and Germany.
 Various brands have replicated the memes for use in marketing content on social media.
-Hungarian prime minister Viktor Orbán released a TikTok video where a 3D model of Tung Tung Tung Sahur is seen dancing in a government meeting.
-In Italy, several newsstands began selling "Skifidol Italian Brainrot Trading Card Games", inspired by the memes and commercialized for a younger audience.
-The release led to a noticeable rise in Gen Alpha consumers, with L'Espresso comparing the surge to the popularity of Garbage Pail Kids cards during their Italian debut.

-Polish radio channel Polskie Radio noted that the meme is popular among Generation Alpha "because it's stupid, funny, and veeeery [sic] addictive".
+Polish radio channel Polskie Radio noted that the meme is popular among Generation Alpha "because it's stupid, funny, and veeeery addictive".
 Polskie Radio highlighted how the meme has been adapted into other media, such as Roblox games, music remixes, and quizzes.
 Radio France Internationale called the usage of pseudo-Italian names amongst characters "a bit problematic".
 Daily German newspaper Die Tageszeitung called Italian brainrot a "creative approach to technology, language, and pop culture".
+China's Legal Daily compared its popularity among young children in the country to Elsagate.

+The likenesses of some Italian brainrot characters have been used to sell toys and non-fungible tokens (NFTs), as well as being the centerpiece of the popular Roblox game Steal a Brainrot.
+Italian brainrot also inspired a variety of volatile meme coins, such as "Italianrot", which was launched in March 2025.
+In Italy, several newsstands began selling "Skifidol Italian Brainrot Trading Card Games", inspired by the memes and commercialized for a younger audience.
+The release led to a noticeable rise in Generation Alpha consumers, with L'Espresso comparing the surge to the popularity of Garbage Pail Kids cards during their Italian debut.
 In 2025, Panini released an Italian brainrot sticker album.

+Hungarian prime minister Viktor Orbán released a TikTok video where a 3D model of Tung Tung Tung Sahur is seen dancing in a government meeting.

+Tung Tung Tung Sahur and Ballerina Cappuccina skins were added to Fortnite Battle Royale in April 2026.
+Prior to release, the skins faced criticism for the inclusion of characters based on AI-generated media, with Ballerina Cappuccina becoming the lowest-rated skin in the game.